-- Stalks cook longer then florets.
+- Stalks cook longer than florets.
 Put them into boiling water and cook for 2 minutes.
 Next, carefully add pieces of fresh florets or frozen broccoli (there is no need to thaw it in advance).

 How to blanch broccoli?

-There is one difference between blanching and cooking that will explain you why these two processes are not the same thing.
+There is one difference between blanching and cooking that will explain to you why these two processes are not the same thing.
 Boiling means cooking some product fully in the boiling water, while blanching is cooking products partially by dipping them into boiling water for a short period.
-Therefore, process of blanching broccoli is almost the same as boiling fully but with several new steps.
+Therefore, the process of blanching broccoli is almost the same as boiling fully but with several new steps.

 - Cut florets from the crown of fresh broccoli into small pieces (as we described earlier).

 - Prepare a bowl with cold water and ice; put it next to your stove.